Fred and Harry Cooke: The father and son who stood up for socialism

 ‘I don't believe in murder, and I won't be trained to be a murderer.'

 Frederick Riley Cooke was born in Leeds, Yorkshire, in 1867.
-The son of working class parents, Cooke was a founding member of the British Independent Labour Party.
-In 1900, Cooke, along with his wife and children, immigrated to New Zealand.
+The son of working class parents, Fred Cooke was a founding member of the British Independent Labour Party.
+In 1900, Fred and his family immigrated to New Zealand.
 They were part of a large contingent of socialists called the Clarionettes, sailing to what they hoped would become a progressive and egalitarian alternative to Britain.

-A member of the Canterbury Tailors' Union, Cooke founded the Christchurch branch of the New Zealand Socialist Party in 1902.
-He repeatedly stood for election under their banner in the Christchurch East Electorate, and was elected National Secretary in 1910.
-Although ultimately unsuccessful in the East, Cooke considered the campaigns a useful vehicle to promote the Socialist Party's ideals.
+A member of the Canterbury Tailors' Union, Fred founded the Christchurch branch of the New Zealand Socialist Party in 1902.
+He repeatedly stood for election under their banner in the Christchurch East Electorate and was elected National Secretary in 1910.
+Although unsuccessful in Christchurch East, he considered the campaigns a useful vehicle to promote the Socialist Party's ideals.
 The party advocated collective ownership of the means of production, as well as equal pay for women.

-Prior to war, Fred Cooke was repeatedly prosecuted for speaking publicly against compulsory military training (CMT) and served a short stint in Lyttelton prison.
-The Commonweal (the Socialist Party's newsletter) noted that Cooke had spent his imprisonment 'investigating the prison system; his exposure of its heartlessness and inefficiency will lead to some inquiry into the methods adopted towards the treatment of our criminals'.
+Fred and his son Harry were a formidable team in the fight against militarism.
+Prior to war, Fred was repeatedly prosecuted for speaking publicly against compulsory military training (CMT) and served a short stint in Lyttelton prison.
+The Commonweal (the Socialist Party's newsletter) noted that he had spent his imprisonment 'investigating the prison system; his exposure of its heartlessness and inefficiency will lead to some inquiry into the methods adopted towards the treatment of our criminals'.